Review and road test of the Audi e-Tron

 Cost of Ownership

-We've already mentioned the claimed WLTP-rated 249 mile operating range; how close you'll get to that will have a lot to do with you proficient you get with using Audi's energy regeneration control system, which allows you to tailor the car's retardation depending on driving circumstances and road conditions.
+We've already mentioned the claimed WLTP-rated 249 mile operating range applicable to the '55 quattro'.
+The smaller 71kWh battery in the '50 quattro' can only take you a WLTP-rated 186 miles.
+How close you'll get to these figures will have a lot to do with you proficient you get with using Audi's energy regeneration control system, which allows you to tailor the car's retardation depending on driving circumstances and road conditions.
 There's everything from a free-wheeling mode with no retardation at all to maximum regeneration that when set, really pulls you up (by 0.3g) when you come off the accelerator.
-When you're driving your E-tron with the latter feature set, you'll hardly ever have to use the brakes at all.
+When you're driving your e-tron with the latter feature set, you'll hardly ever have to use the brakes at all.

 We still think driving range will be a dissuading issue with some buyers though.
 In this day and age, you should be able to take a full-electric luxury segment car of this price and be able to embark upon a five hour round trip without a moment's thought about driving range.
 You still can't do that with this Audi.
 But that's not Ingolstadt's fault; it's where the technology currently is.
 Given that, this is, without doubt, state of the art.